 Bosch and Hella were the major suppliers of all lighting on nearly all central European cars and motorcycles in the 50s and 60s.
 A lens from one motorcycle would fit many brands.
 Aftermarket accessories were commonplace.
 Here is an example.

 The item on the top is an adjuster for the lens.
 This is made by Hella and is NOS.
-This is the first one that I can remember seeing.
+This is the first one that I remember seeing.

 The backside of the “adjustable” headlight by Hella.

 Hella also made a rim that we called the “eyebrow” rim.
 The top of it stuck out over the headlight lens about 1/2″ or so.
 It was imported into the USA by Dixie International in Columbus, Ohio.
 They sold very well, partly because they were slightly cheaper than the stock one from BMW dealers and because they were different.
-If someone would forward me a picture I would add it here and give you credit.

 Glass lens